 Changes in soil pH cause significant effects on turfgrass.
-Lime is often recommended for lawns with low pH.
+The correct amount of lime is often recommended for lawns with low pH.
 Unfortunately, many people often apply too much lime on their lawns.
-The resultant alkaline conditions hurt grass growth and ruin the lawn’s aesthetic appeal.ย
+The resultant alkaline conditions hurt grass growth and ruin the lawn’s aesthetic appeal.

-It is easy to put too much lime on your lawn when trying to reduce soil pH.
-Excess lime on turfgrass spikes pH, making the soil too alkaline and preventing nutrient uptake.
-The increase in calcium and deficiencies in vital nutrients turn the grass yellow.ย
+It is easy to put too much lime lawn treatment when trying to reduce soil pH.
+Excess lime (generally above 50 pounds per 1000 sq ft) on turfgrass spikes pH, making the soil too alkaline and preventing nutrient uptake.
+The increase in calcium and deficiencies in vital nutrients turn the grass yellow.

 How much lime to put on the lawn?